lueschem/ansible-kiosk/README.md

 ## Description

-Create secure kiosk from raspberry using Xorg, openbox, and chromium browser.
+Create secure kiosk from raspberry using Xorg, openbox, and firefox browser.
 Role based on blog post available at https://die-antwort.eu/techblog/2017-12-setup-raspberry-pi-for-kiosk-mode/

 ## Requirements